 The book is called: Enemy Under Our Roof written by Johanna M.W.F.
 Lemke.
 Below you find the back cover description of the novel:

 The novel will be available as of April in Boekhandel Broekhuis in Hengelo, and there is a chance that Johanna Lemke will come to Hengelo to participate in the celebration of liberation of Hengelo (April 3rd, 1945).
+Due to the Coronavirus, the publication has been delayed and Johanna was not able to pay a visit to Hengelo.

 Two of my pictures of the C.T.
 Stork square are included in the novel.
 It was quite an honour to have email conversations with Johanna Lemke about her upcoming book and to be able to contribute a little bit to the book.
 As of April I would like to invite you to Boekhandel Broekhuis to get a copy of the novel yourself.
 It can also be purchased on line at Friesen Press Online Bookstore, Amazon.com (with look inside submission), Apple iTunes/iBooks, and a number of bookstores as well as libraries in Canada.